sambuddha-roy/presentations/README.md

 # Presentations
-## Presentation on Locality Sensitive Hashing at CODS March 16, 2016
+## On Locality Sensitive Hashing at CODS March 16, 2016
-## Presentation on Inequalities at IISc.
+## On Inequalities at IISc.
 July 6, 2016.
-## Presentation (notebooks) on Logistic Regression and variants at Veritas, Aug 1-3, 2016.
+## On Logistic Regression and variants at Veritas, Aug 1-3, 2016.